farmera/sare_grant/how_plants_see.md

 ![](img/consumer.png)
 ###### Figure 2.

 __Figure 2__ highlights the spectral characteristic of a generic consumer camera.
-What this graph shows is that the spectral sensitivity of a consumer camera is not especially specific to each specific band, i.e. the bands overlap.
-In addition, each band is fairly broad, for example the red and green bands are more than 100nm wide while the blue is somewhat less so.
+This graph indicates that consumer camera are not specifically sensitive to each narrow band, i.e. the bands overlap.
+In addition, each band is fairly broad, for example the red and green bands are more than 100nm wide while the blue is somewhat less.
-Consumer cameras are not designed to separate each band of incident light which is acceptable in the context of taking most consumer pictures.
-When the intended goal is to provide separation for the purpose of quantifying the value of incident light it's not ideal.
+Consumer cameras are not designed to separate bands of incident light which is acceptable in the context of taking most consumer pictures.
+When the intended goal is to provide separation for the purpose of quantifying the value of light it's less than ideal.

 #### Professional Multi-Spectral Cameras